realpython/realpython-blog/2016/2016-01-18-development-and-deployment-of-cookiecutter-django-on-fedora.markdown

 $ python manage.py runserver 0.0.0.0:8000
 ```

 To ensure things are working fine, just visit the server's IP address in your browser - e.g., <ip-address or hostname>:8000.
+Kill the server when done.

 ## Gunicorn Setup

 Before setting up Gunicorn, we need to make some changes to the production settings, in the */config/settings/production.py* module.
 Take a look at the production settings [here](https://github.com/realpython/django_cookiecutter_fedora/blob/master/config/settings/production.py), which are the minimal settings needed for deploying our Django Project to a production server.

 To update these, open the file in VI: